 The early tribe Waitaha claimed descent from Rākaihautū, who had shaped the South Island’s mountains with his magic digging stick.
 Waitaha were gardeners, and enriched the soil which is still fertile today.
 Later, Ngāti Māmoe from the north, impressed by gifts of preserved eels and birds from Nelson, pushed out Waitaha and seized the resources for themselves.

 The Polynesian ancestor Kupe named many places, including Te Taero-a-Kereopa, the Boulder Bank which forms Nelson Harbour.
 When chasing Kereopa, who had kidnapped his daughter, Kupe was held back by this barrier of rocks falling from a bluff.

 The ancestors of Ngāti Kuia, a long-established Nelson tribe, arrived from Hawaiki on the Kurahaupō canoe.
 During the 16th and 17th centuries, Ngāti Tūmatakōkiri and other North Island tribes moved into the region.

 Māori encountered Europeans for the very first time in 1642, when the Dutch explorer Abel Tasman arrived at present-day Golden Bay.
 It ended in bloodshed: the Ngāti Tūmatakōkiri people killed four of his crew members.
-But when Captain James Cook arrived in the 1770s, relations were mostly friendly – Cook stayed for over six months in Queen Charlotte Sound.
+But when James Cook arrived in the 1770s, relations were mostly friendly – Cook stayed for over six months in Queen Charlotte Sound.